tiagoporto/generator-swill-boilerplate/README.md

 1. Open the files `.csslintrc`, `.editorconfig`, and `jshintrc` and set your configs to CSSLint, EditorConfig and JSHint respectively.

+1. Make a search in the folder project by `{Title}` and `{-}`, and replace by the corrected informations.

-1. Open the file `src/header-comments.txt` and set your header project.
+1. Open the file `src/header-comments.txt` and set your project header.

 1. Open the terminal and go to the local folder